lennhy/comic-webapp/README.md

 ### System dependencies

 * Configuration
-  run bundle install to install gems and their dependencies
+  run bundle install and install all gems in the gem file and their dependencies

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Run migrations with rake db:migrate

+* Run the server with rails s command